-- The Bachelor of Arts in Dance Studies (B.A.) provides students with a liberal arts-focused education in dance, allowing for flexibility in creating an educational experience tailored to individual strengths and pursuits including studying abroad, Honors College work and multiple majors.
+- The Bachelor of Arts in Dance Studies provides students with a liberal arts-focused education in dance, allowing for flexibility in creating an educational experience tailored to individual strengths and the pursuit of multiple majors.

-- Teacher Licensure (K-12) may be added to either degree for students interested in teaching dance in public schools.
+- Teacher licensure (K-12) may be added to either degree.

 Special Application Procedures

-An entry audition is required to major in dance at UNCG.
+An in-person entry audition is required to major in dance at UNCG.
 Auditions are held twice a year (once in fall and one in spring) in the Health & Human Performance Building (HHP) on campus for new and transfer students interested in majoring in dance.
 The department coordinates the bi-annual auditions well in advance of other deadlines for the university.
-To register for an audition, please visit http://performingarts.uncg.edu/forms/undergrad-dance-audition-request.
+To register for an audition, please visit performingarts.uncg.edu/prospective/apply.

 What's Unique about Dance at UNCG?

 - The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, three levels of African dance, two levels of hip-hop, and two levels of tap dance.

 - Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, dance criticism, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, and administration and dance education.

 - Facilities include five studios, complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
 Live accompaniment is provided for most technique classes.